SoftwareAG/c8y-docs/content/oee/oee-administration-bundle/line-profile.md

 ##### Calculation of the availability

 To calculate the availability of the entire line, all three machines are considered.
-For each machine a machine profile is created which determines the production time based on the measured value "ActCycle", see figure on the left.
+For each machine a machine profile is created which determines the production time based on the measured value "ActCycle", see the image below.

 To calculate the availability of the line, all three values (Actual Production Time) of the machine profiles are combined and divided by the number of machines.
 The aim here is a static consideration of availability and no availability is calculated in relation to a single workpiece.
 In this respect, this logic is also applicable to discrete as well as process manufacturing.